kyrillschmid/SEGym/README.md

 ## Python

 After installing the package you can apply your solver to a repo with an open issue.
 Your repo needs to be pip installable!
-You can use this repo as template to make it installable!
+You can use this [PythonEnv](https://github.com/kyrillschmid/PythonEnv.git) as a template for your Python package!

 To create a patch in a repo, navigate to the root directory and use the following command:

 ```
 se-gym --affected-files primes.py main_test.py --issue issue.md
 ```

-The standard solver assumes that your repo contains a src and tests directory.
+The standard solver assumes that your repo contains a `src` and `tests` directory.
 For the standard solver you can specify which files are affected by that issue.
 Also pass the file where the issue is described.